mrmcsoftware/ShaderSearch/README.md

 Or you could start your browser and use your browser's "Open File" (or equivalent) menu option.
 Or you could use the **`file:///`** URI/protocol and specify the whole path.

->Note: **stoysearchkey.html** is an alternate version in which you don't put
->your API key in the html file - you either specify it as a URL parameter or
->you type it into the "**API key**" text box.

 ## User Interface